Maine Fiduciary Services

 What is a fiduciary?

-A fiduciary is an individual or an entity given legal responsibilities for the care of another person or an estate.
+A fiduciary is an individual or an entity that is given legal responsibilities for the care of another person or an estate.

 Who might need a professional fiduciary?

-We can serve as a professional fiduciary as well as be a resource for clients, consultants, fiduciaries and courts.
+We can serve as a professional fiduciary as well as be a resource for clients, consultants, fiduciaries, and courts.
 We will provide assistance to current fiduciaries and serve as fiduciary.
-We may serve as the trustee of a trust, including special needs trusts, as personal representative of an estate, as conservator or as agent under a power of attorney.
+We may serve as the trustee of a trust, including special needs trusts, as personal representative of an estate, as conservator, or as an agent under a power of attorney.

 Duties of a Fiduciary

 What are the duties of a fiduciary for these roles?
 Fiduciary duties can fall into two categories: the duty of loyalty and the duty of care.
 The services to provide those duties will vary depending on the role the fiduciary has been granted.
 They can include bill paying, record keeping, ensuring tax documentation, reconciling accounts, communicating and distributing funds to the beneficiaries, annual reviews, to name a few.